TOAST-DOCS/EasyMaker/en/console-guide.md

 > **[Note] Time to change instance flavors**
 > It may take several minutes to change the instance flavor.

+### Reboot Notebook
+If a problem occurs while using the notebook, or if the status is ACTIVE but you can't access the notebook, you can reboot the notebook.

+1. Select notebook you want to reboot.
+2. Click **Reboot Notebook**
+3. Requested deletion task cannot be cancelled.
+To proceed, please click **Confirm**

+> **[Caution] How to retain your virtual environment and external libraries when rebooting the notebook**
+> When rebooting the notebook, the virtual environment and external libraries that the user create can be initialized.
+> In order to retain, configure your virtual environment by referring to [User Virtual Execution Environment Configuration](./console-guide/#_8).

 ### Delete Notebook
 Delete the created notebook.